Stockholm trio university alliance

 The Stockholm trio is led by a Steering Committee consisting of the university's presidents and university directors:

-- Sigbritt Karlsson, President
+- Sigbritt Karlsson, President of KTH (Chair)

 - Ole Petter Ottersen, President of Karolinska Institutet